ipenas-cl/Tempo-Lang/runtime/README.md

-# Tempo Runtime - AtomicOS
+# Chronos Runtime - AtomicOS

-The deterministic operating system kernel and runtime for Tempo applications.
+The deterministic operating system kernel and runtime for Chronos applications.

 ## Structure